 A data record can be regarded as the description of its corresponding object, which consists of a group of data items and some static template texts.
 In real applications, these extracted structured data records are stored (often in relational tables) at data item level and the data items of the same semantic must be placed under the same column.
-When introducing CF, we mentioned that there are three types of data items, and static data items.
+When introducing CF, we mentioned that there are three types of data items in data records: mandatory data items, optional data items, and static data items.
 We extract all three types of data items.
 Note that static data items are often annotations to data and are useful for future applications, such as Web data annotation.
-Below, we focus on the problems of segmenting the data items of the same semantics together.
+Below, we focus on the problems of segmenting the data records into a sequence of data items and aligning the data items of the same semantics together.